jorgebucaran/fisher/man/man7/fisher-tour.md

 ### PLUGINS

 Plugins are components that extend and add features to your shell.
 To see what plugins are available use `fisher search`.
-You can also type `fisher install` and hit *tab* once to get full name completions and plugin information.
+You can also type `fisher install` and hit *tab* once to get formatted plugin information.
 The same works for `fisher update` and `fisher uninstall`.

 To learn how to create plugins, see `fisher help plugins`.

-To install a plugin, you can use their *name* if they are listed in `$fisher_index`.
+You can install a plugin by their name, URL or path to a local project.

+If you use a *name*, this must be listed in the index database.
+See `Index`.

 ```
 fisher install shark
 ```

-Otherwise, you can use the repository remote *URL*.
+You can use an URL too if you have one.

 ```
 fisher install simnalamburt/shellder
 ```

-If the domain or host is not provided, Fisherman will use any value in `$fisher_default_host`.
+If the domain or host is not provided, Fisherman will use any value in `$fisher_default_host` to guess the full URL.
 The default value is `https://github.com`.

 In addition, all of the following `owner/repo` variations are accepted: